orFleischer/intro-to-elm/README.md

 7. `elm install <package-name>` like 8elm/http* and whatnot in order to add dependencies
 8. `npm install -g elm-format` can be then used to format code on *Intellij*
+9. In order to run `RandomDice.elm` which uses the browser's local storage,
+first run `elm make src/Exercises/WithLocalStorage/RandomDice.elm --output=randomDice.js`
+   then open the `index.html` file in your browser.

+> &#x26a0;&#xfe0f; you can't use the `elm reactor` for the local storage exercise since
+> since you need to initialize the flags

 [Elm official website beginners tutorials](https://guide.elm-lang.org/)